cimentadaj/DIGCLASS/README.md

 - [X] I have to confirm with them how ESEC full-method is calculated.
 This applies for both ISCO88 and ISCO08.
 I wrote it like this:
 - [X] Oesch schemas have `.` inside the classes, what to do with those?
 We get NAs introduced when converting to numeric.
 - [X] Add 2-digit translation from ISCO88/08 to ESEC
+- [X] Revise the documentation of each function

 - [] Add E.O Wright translation
 - [] Add ISCO to ESEG translation (waiting for Guillem's input)
 - [] Add IPICS (waiting for Oscar to contact Florian)
 - [] Write more tutorials on how to use the package
-- [] Revise the documentation of the entire package, check for typos, etc...
 - [] Add some more tests for the functions in the package
 - [] Add some examples with the ISSP data
 - [] Add a general check to fail if the number digits doesnt align with the translation function